Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Conclusion

 \section{Conclusion}

 In this paper, we present DF\textsuperscript{2}M, a novel deep Bayesian nonparametric approach for discovering non-Markovian and nonlinear dynamics in high-dimensional functional time series.
 DF\textsuperscript{2}M combines the strengths of the Indian buffet process, factor model, Gaussian process, and deep neural networks to offer a flexible and powerful framework.
-Our model effectively captures non-Markovian and nonlinear dynamics while using deep learning in a structured and explainable way.
-A potential limitation of our study lies in our reliance on simple spatial kernels, neglecting to account for the intricate relationships within the observation space $\cU$.
-We leave this for future work.
+Our model effectively captures non-Markovian and nonlinear dynamics while using deep learning in a structured and explainable manner.
+It bridges modern deep learning and statistical time series.
+We also propose a computationally efficient inference algorithm.